gravitational/teleport/docs/4.0/user-manual.md

 `$ tsh ssh -J proxy.example.com telenode`

 Known limits:
-- Only one jump host is supported (`-J` supports chaining that teleport does not utilise) and tsh will return with error in case of two jumphosts: `-J` a,b will not work.
+- Only one jump host is supported (`-J` supports chaining that Teleport does not utilise) and tsh will return with error in case of two jumphosts: `-J` proxy-1.example.com,proxy-2.example.com will not work.

- -When `tsh ssh -J user@proxy` is used, it overrides the SSH proxy defined in the tsh profile and port-forwarding is used instead of the existing teleport proxy subsystem.
+- When `tsh ssh -J user@proxy` is used, it overrides the SSH proxy defined in the tsh profile and port forwarding is used instead of the existing Teleport proxy subsystem.

 ### Resolving Node Names